-The learning outcome of this chapter would be that students shall be able not only gain knowledge of the meaning of share and share capital but also differentiate between equity shares and preference shares and different types of share capital.
-The other ub topics covered under this unit would help students get a detailed insight of debentures and share capitals and how it processes.
+The learning outcome of this chapter would be that students shall be able not only to gain knowledge of the meaning of share and share capital but also differentiate between equity shares and preference shares and different types of share capital.
+The other ub topics covered under this unit would help students get a detailed insight into debentures and share capital and how it processes.

 Also Read: Career in Accountancy

 - Financial Statement Analysis: Objectives, importance and limitations.

 - Tools for Financial Statement Analysis: Comparative statements, common size statements, cash flow analysis, ratio analysis.